enewton/matlab-backports/README.md

 ## About The Project

-This is an open source implementation of some of the newer MATLAB low-level functions, which will, on a good day, allow you to run some newer MATLAB code.
+This is an open source implementation of some of the newer MATLAB low-level functions, which will, on a good day, allow you to run some newer code from an older version of MATLAB.

 The motivation behind this project is not to financially impact Mathworks by reducing the number of customers on maintenance.
 I think there are enough new